Social Workers and Balance: Professional Skill Development, Self-Care and Resiliency | COHORT 2

-The USC Suzanne Dworak-Peck School of Social Work is offering Social Workers and Balance: Professional Skill Development, Self-Care and Resiliency, a group designed to help alumni develop the tools and skills needed to become healthy and more productive micro, mezzo and macro practitioners and ultimately help improve the quality of care they provide to their clients, organizations and communities they serve.
-Participants will learn more about themselves and grow personally so they can be more effective with all the stakeholders including clients, community partners and colleagues.
+The USC Suzanne Dworak-Peck School of Social Work is proud to announce the second cohort of the Social Workers and Balance: Professional Skill Development, Self-Care and Resiliency group.
+This 13-month program (August hiatus) is designed to help alumni develop the tools and skills needed to become healthier by cultivating effective self-care and self-compassion tools, to become more productive micro, mezzo and macro practitioners so that they can improve the quality of care provided to their clients and the organizations and communities they serve.

 Sponsored by generous alumna, Mary Mader, MSW ’92, this supportive, educational and interactive group designed exclusively for our alumni explores and addresses elements that impact your practice such as compassion fatigue, burn-out, vicarious trauma and professional stressors.
 You will learn to identify symptoms of compassion fatigue, including exhaustion, frustration, anger and depression, as well as negative feelings driven by fear and work-related trauma.
 Balance, skill development, self-care and resiliency will be themes.
 The topics of working with challenging client problems, contributing factors in the workplace, grief, trauma and countertransference will also be addressed.
 The primary goal is to enhance compassion satisfaction for social workers so that you are more satisfied with doing the work of caring.

-Starting in September 2019, the group will meet once a month for 12 months at The Thelma McMillen Center for Drug and Alcohol Treatment at Torrance Memorial Medical Center located at 3333 Skypark Drive, #200 (Room 1), Torrance, CA 90505.
-Each meeting will last three hours and will include an additional hour of homework between sessions.
+Cohort 2 begins in March 2021 and the group will meet twice a month for 13 months (August hiatus) virtually over Zoom.
+Each meeting will last 90 minutes and will include an additional 30 minutes of homework between sessions.
 You will receive the required texts for the group at no cost.
-The group facilitator will provide office hours between sessions to answer additional questions and offer further support and resources as needed.
+The group facilitators will provide office hours between sessions to answer additional questions and offer further support and resources as needed.
 Participants will receive a certificate of completion at the conclusion of the program.
 Although personal and professional losses, trauma, stressors and challenges will be identified and explored, this is not a therapy group.
 If needed, referral information for therapeutic services will be made available to the participants.

-** Participants who have registered as an Associate Clinical Social Worker (ASW) in the state of California and have supervision will receive 48 “Non-Clinical” hours that will count towards their licensure requirements once approved by their clinical supervisors.
+**Participants who have registered as Associate Clinical Social Worker (ASW) in the state of California and have supervision may receive 48 “Non-Clinical” hours that will count towards their licensure requirements once approved by their clinical supervisors.

 Who is the ideal candidate for this program?